Hello and welcome to Broken Frontier!

 No matter how you’ve experienced BF’s content, the core of our approach to comics journalism has never changed: we’ve always strived to be a website that paid more attention to the independent and small press scene than to the mainstream.
 There’s so much more to comics than spandex.

-One other constant in our decade-plus existence is the multitude of nationalities we’ve had on staff.
-American, obviously, but also Canadian, British, Belgian, Dutch, Philippine and Australian.
-There’s no doubt that we’re one of the most international comic book news websites around.
+One other constant in our near two-decade existence is the multitude of nationalities we’ve had on staff.
+British, obviously, but also Canadian, American, Belgian, Dutch, Philippine and Australian.

 Breaking the norm